 How old does my child need to be to attend camp?

 Earth Camp accepts children ages 6-14.
 Teen Adventure Camp accepts children ages 15-17.

 We are proud that Earth Camp and Teen Adventure Camp are two of the most diverse youth programs in northeastern Ohio.
 Our campers come from all walks of life and socioeconomic backgrounds as well as all corners of Lorain County.
 You can see a full demographic breakdown by taking a look at our annual report here.

 How do campers get to and from camp?

-Most families choose bus transportation for their children.
+A lot families choose bus transportation for their children for an additional $25 per week per camper.
 We have bus drop-off and pickup locations in Oberlin, Elyria, and Lorain.
 Parents/guardians are responsible for transporting their children to the pickup and drop-off locations.

 What is our camp philosophy?